9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 ::::

-This program is very simple: we import functions for accessing the system\'s environment (in particular, `getArgs`), and the Haskell version of `printf`, for formatted text output.
+This program is very simple: we import functions for accessing the system's environment (in particular, `getArgs`), and the Haskell version of `printf`, for formatted text output.
 The program then reads a numeric literal from the command line, using that to build a list of floating point values, whose mean value we compute by dividing the list sum by its length.
 The result is printed as a string.
-Let\'s compile this source to native code (with optimizations on) and run it with the `time` command to see how it performs:
+Let's compile this source to native code (with optimizations on) and run it with the `time` command to see how it performs: